Augusto Isaac de Esaguy: Biography

 From January 1941, COMASSIS acted as a liaison for thousands of refugees who migrated from Nazi-occupied territories in sealed trains that connected Berlin with Lisbon.
 Trains arrived regularly with more than 50 persons each, COMASSIS provided accommodation to refugees in hotels and boarding-houses; helped them with their visas and acted with shipping companies and the Portuguese authorities on their behalf.
 Within the first three months of 1941, over 1,603 Jewish refugees passed through Lisbon in this way.

-The HICEM´s 1940 report paid a homage to d’Esaguy for his "energetic" activities to aliviate de distress of the Jews stranded in Portugal.
+The HICEM's 1940 report paid a homage to d’Esaguy for his "energetic" activities to alleviate de distress of the Jews stranded in Portugal.